MicrosoftDocs/azure-docs/articles/container-apps/gpu-serverless-overview.md

 ## Request serverless GPU quota

 Access to this feature is only available after you have serverless GPU quota.
 You can submit your GPU quota request via a [customer support case](/azure/azure-portal/supportability/how-to-create-azure-support-request).
-When openning support case for a GPU quota request, select issue type "Technical."
+When opening a support case for a GPU quota request, select issue type "Technical."

 > [!NOTE]
 > Customers with enterprise agreements have a single T4 GPU quota enabled by default.